cbass250894/X-s-O-s/README.md

 The submitted file is for the Term Project for the course Introduction to Artificial Intelligence (DSCI-6612-01),Spring 2022.
 The group members for this project are Chandrasheker Bassetti and Nikhilsai Pachipulusu.

-A Tic-Tac-Toe game is developed using different artificial intelligence agents namely We have implemented the game using the following four agents with their variations: Expectimax, Minimax, Alpha- Beta, Q learning and Approximate Q learning algorithms.
+A Tic-Tac-Toe game is developed using different artificial intelligence agents.
+We have implemented the game using the following four agents with their variations: Expectimax, Minimax, Alpha- Beta, Q learning and Approximate Q learning algorithms.

 # X’s and O’s Game